Lead belt (wargaming): Other manufacturers

 Around 8–10 manufacturing companies are based in the lead belt as well as a number of sole traders.
 These companies account for 90% of the British wargames miniature market.
 Associated companies such as mouldmakers, games publishers and magazine publishers are also based in the region.
 Because miniatures tend to be cast to order rather than held in stock, manufacturers have not found it economic to outsource abroad, helping to keep the focus on the East Midlands.
 Many of these companies employ former Games Workshop staff, the company forming a pool of talent for the local area.

-Ansell's father Clifford founded Wargames Foundry in 1983 to produce historical miniatures, it was taken over by Bryan Ansell in 2000 and is currently based at a converted stable in his home at East Stoke, employing seven staff and selling the largest range of miniature figures in the world.
+Ansell's father Clifford founded Wargames Foundry in 1983 to produce historical miniatures.
+It was taken over by Bryan Ansell in 2000 and is currently based at a converted stable in his home at East Stoke, employing seven staff and selling the largest range of miniature figures in the world.
 A former Citadel and Games Workshop employee John Stallard founded historical miniature manufacturer Warlord Games from his kitchen table at Ropewalk, Nottingham in 2007.
 By 2017 it was turning over millions of pounds each year and employed 91 staff.
-It is now based in Lenton and is probably the second largest wargames company in the UK.
+As of 2017, it was based in Lenton and probably the second largest wargames company in the UK.
 Stallard has said of the lead belt: "Americans in particular are astonished that all the toy soldier companies come from Nottinghamshire".
-The lead belt is a popular destination for wargames tourists from across the world, one Canadian company runs regular tours of the manufacturers in the region.
+The lead belt is a popular destination for wargames tourists from across the world; one Canadian company runs regular tours of the manufacturers in the region.
 Priestley remained at Games Workshop until 2010 and has since joined Warlord as a consultant.
 He has said that "practically every single toy soldier company based in the East Midlands is run by people, or substantially run by people, who used to work at Games Workshop".

-Other companies in the region include Mantic Games, formed by former Games Workshop managing director Ronnie Renton in 2008, and Perry Miniatures founded by Citadel and Games Workshop sculptors (until 2014) Alan and Michael Perry in Bilborough.
+Other companies in the region include Mantic Games, formed by former Games Workshop managing director Ronnie Renton in 2008, and Perry Miniatures, founded in Bilborough by Alan and Michael Perry, who were Citadel and Games Workshop sculptors until 2014.
 New Zealand-based company Battlefront Miniatures has a large base in Beeston to take advantage of Nottingham-based experts.
 Others include Theme 17, Miniature Figurines (in Newthorpe) and The Assault Group (in Broxtowe).
 Associated companies include magazine publisher Wargames Illustrated in Beeston and game publisher and distributor Caliver Books in Newthorpe.